MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-azure-309.md

 - [Unity 2017.4](../../install-the-tools.md#installation-checklist)
 - [Visual Studio 2017](../../install-the-tools.md#installation-checklist)
 - A [Windows Mixed Reality immersive (VR) headset](/windows/mixed-reality/enthusiast-guide/immersive-headset-hardware-details) or [Microsoft HoloLens](/hololens/hololens1-hardware) with Developer mode enabled
-- A set of headphones with a built-in microphone (if the headset does not have a built-in mic and speakers)
+- A set of headphones with a built-in microphone (if the headset doesn't have a built-in mic and speakers)
 - Internet access for Azure setup and Application Insights data retrieval

 ## Before you start

-To avoid encountering issues building this project, it is strongly suggested that you create the project mentioned in this tutorial in a root or near-root folder (long folder paths can cause issues at build-time).
+To avoid issues when building this project, it's strongly suggested that you create the project in this tutorial in a root or near-root folder (long folder paths can cause issues at build-time).

 > [!WARNING]
 > Be aware, data going to *Application Insights* takes time, so be patient.
 If you want to check if the Service has received your data, check out [Chapter 14](#chapter-14---the-application-insights-service-portal), which will show you how to navigate the portal.

 ## Chapter 1 - The Azure Portal

-To use *Application Insights*, you will need to create and configure an *Application Insights Service* in the Azure portal.
+To use *Application Insights*, you'll need to create and configure an *Application Insights Service* in the Azure portal.

-1. Log in to the [Azure Portal](https://portal.azure.com).
+1. Sign in to the [Azure Portal](https://portal.azure.com).

     > [!NOTE]
     > If you do not already have an Azure account, you will need to create one.
 If you are following this tutorial in a classroom or lab situation, ask your instructor or one of the proctors for help setting up your new account.

-1. Once you are logged in, click on **New** in the top left corner, and search for *Application Insights*, and click **Enter**.
+1. Once you're logged in, click **New** in the top left corner, and search for *Application Insights*, and click **Enter**.

     > [!NOTE]
     > The word **New** may have been replaced with **Create a resource**, in newer portals.